HIDDEN WITH CHRIST IN GOD

-"Lazarus, come forth!"
+“Lazarus, come forth!”
 But Lazarus is bound head and foot with graveclothes.
-Other people remove our bondages, either by ministering to us, or else by afflicting us so we have to keep drawing nearer to the Lord.
+Other people remove our bondages, either by ministering to us, or else by afflicting us so we must keep drawing nearer to the Lord.

 When Christ, who is your life, appears, then you also will appear with him in glory.
 (Colossians 3:4)

 (“Hidden with Christ in God”, 3933-1, proofed 20210913)